tjsego/mechanica/docs/main/source/bonded_interactions.rst

     bond_handle.dissociation_energy = 1E-3
     bond_handle.half_life = 10.0

-All bonds in the universe are accessible using the :class:`Universe` method :meth:`Universe.bonds`,
+All bonds in the universe are accessible using the :py:attr:`Universe` method :py:meth:`bonds <MxUniverse.bonds>`,

 .. code-block:: python